Insurance-Brokers-of-Nigeria-Limited/mvp-test-one/README.md

 - Check if a transaction is possible, by validating if the user has enough funds in his/her selected source currency.
 - Be smart, use dependencies, plugins to speed up your development process.
 Avoid DRY.
 - List the appropriate steps to successfully run this application on a local environment in the [Wise (Clone) Application Development Procedures](#wise-clone-application-development-procedures) section below.
-- Deploy the application and provide the links to:
+- Deploy the application and provide links to:
   - your public GitHub repository.
   - the hosted application.
 - Provide Login credentials to two dummy accounts for testing.